 - Indicated and inferred mineral resources are not mineral reserves.
 Mineral resources which are not mineral reserves do not have demonstrated economic viability.
 There has been insufficient exploration to define the inferred resources tabulated above as an indicated or measured mineral resource, however, it is reasonably expected that the majority of the inferred mineral resources could be upgraded to indicated mineral resources with continued exploration.
 There is no guarantee that any part of the mineral resources discussed herein will be converted into a mineral reserve in the future.
 The estimate of mineral resources may be materially affected by environmental, permitting, legal, marketing or other relevant issues.
 The mineral resources have been classified according to the CIM Definition Standards for Mineral Resources and Mineral Reserves (May, 2014).and CIM Estimation of Mineral Resources & Mineral Reserves Best Practices Guidelines (2019). - 2.
 Cu Equivalent (CuEq) grade is based on 90% Cu recovery and 85% Au recovery.
-The conversion used for Au grade (g/t) to CuEq grade (%) is: Au (g/t) \ 0.6493, at a price of Cu US\$3.50/lb and Au US\$1,650/oz. - 3.
-The mineral resource estimate is constrained in an LG pit optimization utilizing Cu at US\$3.50/lb, Au at US\$1,650/oz, Mining at C\$3.50/tonne, Processing and G&A at C\$14.50/tonne, pit slopes at 450 and an exchange rate of 0.77. - 4.
-Differences may occur in totals due to rounding. - 5.
-The effective date of the mineral resource estimate is June 30, 2022.
+The conversion used for Au grade (g/t) to CuEq grade (%) is: Au (g/t) 0.6493, at a price of Cu US\$3.50/lb and Au US\$1,650/oz. - The mineral resource estimate is constrained in an LG pit optimization utilizing Cu at US\$3.50/lb, Au at US\$1,650/oz, Mining at C\$3.50/tonne, Processing and G&A at C\$14.50/tonne, pit slopes at 450 and an exchange rate of 0.77.